-There are a lot of customer service email scripts and templates out there.
+Email communication is important for customer service.
+There are a lot of email scripts and templates out there.
 They are pretty easy to find, and all you have to do is copy and paste to use them.
-However, while they may be a quick way to communicate with your customers, scripted email responses may not be the most effective way to communicate with your customers or handle their inquiries.
+Sure, they are a quick way to communicate with your customers.
+However, scripted email responses are not the most effective way to communicate with your customers or handle their inquiries.

 Problems with Scripts

-“Hi, <<customer.first_name>>, Thanks for contacting the XXXX”.
-Then, it usually goes on to give the customer service team’s hours and days of operation.
+Then, the email usually goes on to give the customer service team’s hours and days of operation.

 How to Send Better Emails and Make Better Scripts